Two residences owned in transitional circumstances rebate

 Landowners who, at June 30, have purchased a new principal residence but have not yet sold their current principal residence, may apply for a rebate (a transitional rebate) on their land tax.

-Landowners may apply for the transistion rebate where the following conditions are met:
+Landowners may apply for the transitional rebate where all of the following conditions are met:

-- at least 50 per cent of the second property (the new residence) must be owned by the same owner(s) and it must have been purchased on or after 1 April;
+- at least 50 per cent of the new principal residence must be owned by the same owner(s) and it must have been purchased on or after 1 April; and

 - no apportionment for land tax on the sold property between the vendor and the purchaser must have occurred; and